 Andrew Mikhailov

-From 2017 as a CTO at Magento development company Zfort Group, Andrew concentrates on growing our customers’ online businesses.
-Being a CTO Andrew doesn’t give up programming himself because it is critical for some of the projects Andrew curates as a CTO.
+As a CTO at Magento development company Zfort Group, Andrew concentrates on growing our customers’ online businesses.
+Being a CTO, Andrew doesn’t give up programming himself because it is critical for some of the projects he curates as a CTO.
 From various kinds of IT hobbies, Andrew prefers data science-related stuff.